Chatbots' inaccurate, misleading responses about U.S. elections threaten to keep voters from polls

 Anthropic plans to roll out a new intervention in the coming weeks to provide accurate voting information because “our model is not trained frequently enough to provide real-time information about specific elections and ... large language models can sometimes ‘hallucinate’ incorrect information,” said Alex Sanderford, Anthropic’s Trust and Safety Lead.

 Meta spokesman Daniel Roberts called the findings “meaningless” because they don’t exactly mirror the experience a person typically would have with a chatbot.
-Developers building tools that integrate Meta’s large language model into their technology using the API should read a guide that describes how to use the data responsibly, he added, but was not sure if that guide made specific mention of how to deal with election-related content.
+Developers building tools that integrate Meta’s large language model into their technology using the API should read a guide that describes how to use the data responsibly to fine tune their models, he added.
+That guide does not include specifics about how to deal with election-related content.

+"We’re continuing to improve the accuracy of the API service, and we and others in the industry have disclosed that these models may sometimes be inaccurate.
+We’re regularly shipping technical improvements and developer controls to address these issues,” Google's head of product for responsible AI, Tulsee Doshi, said in response.

 In some responses, the bots appeared to pull from outdated or inaccurate sources, highlighting problems with the electoral system that election officials have spent years trying to combat and raising fresh concerns about generative AI’s capacity to amplify longstanding threats to democracy.